JorgeAparicio/qSerialTerm/README.txt

 DEVELOPMENT
 ===========

-qSerialTerm was developed using Qt Creator, which is the recommended IDE for further development.
+For further development Qt Creator is recommended.

 LICENSE
 =======